The Bankrate promise

 Buying homeowners insurance may be simpler than you think.
 Depending on the home insurance company you choose, you may be able to buy homeowners insurance entirely online.
 These five steps may be a good starting place if you’re wondering how to buy home insurance and how much coverage you need:

-Take inventory of what you own and a rough estimate of what it is worth.
-This may help determine how much coverage you will need.
+Taking inventory of what you own and a rough estimate of what it is worth may help you determine how much personal property coverage you will need.
 You might want to consider factors like: